The Best M&P 15-22 Suppressors

 palmetto state armory

-Suppressors aren’t just designed to quiet down your rifle – they can make shooting much more entertaining and keep you from irritating your neighbors.
+Suppressors aren’t just designed to quiet down your rifle; they can make shooting much more entertaining and prevent you from irritating your neighbors.
 The SilencerCo Sparrow 22 does all that and more.

 Despite a decade in the market, this solid, multi-caliber suppressor still performs with the best of them.
 It supports 7 different calibers, sports a full-auto rating, and when paired with sub-sonic ammo will quiet your rifle down to a whisper.